-Then, the final option for 2022 that I recommended was Draft2Digital.
+Then, the final option for 2023 that I recommended was Draft2Digital.
 It just gives us some additional platforms that we would not be able to get using our eBook only on Amazon Kindle.
-Because they would only distribute it through Amazon if we want to get on to Kobo or in terms of Apple or Google or these other places.
+Because they would only distribute it through Amazon if we want to get on to Kobo or in terms of Apple ibooks or Google Books or these other places.

 Check out this related article: Here's What I'd do if I had to START OVER